Jewish history: Hasidic Judaism

-The 19th century
+19th century

-Though persecution still existed, emancipation spread throughout Europe in the 19th century.
+Though persecution still existed, Jewish emancipation spread throughout Europe in the 19th century.
 Napoleon invited Jews to leave the Jewish ghettos in Europe and seek refuge in the newly created tolerant political regimes that offered equality under Napoleonic Law (see Napoleon and the Jews).
-By 1871, with Germany's emancipation of Jews, every European country except Russia had emancipated its Jews.
+Gradually all European nations established in constitutions the principle of equality under the law and abolished all restrictions for Jews.